The Problem with a Trust-But-Verify Approach

 Trust, but verify when outcome trumps relationship.
 But if it doesn't, go first with trust and build trusted relationships.

-You'll find five trust essentials in my latest book: Trust, Inc.: How to Create a Business Culture That Will Ignite Passion, Engagement, and Innovation (Career Press, 2014).
+Find five trust essentials in my latest book: Trust, Inc.: How to Create a Business Culture That Will Ignite Passion, Engagement, and Innovation.